Miss Philippines Earth 2008

 Miss Philippines Earth 2008 was the 8th edition of Miss Philippines Earth pageant.
 It was held last May 11, 2008 at the Crowne Plaza Manila Galleria, Ortigas Center, Quezon City, Philippines.
 The event was broadcast by ABS-CBN Network in the Philippines at 10 'o clock in the evening and The Filipino Channel internationally.
 The pageant was hosted by Rafael Rosell together with Nikki Gil and Ginger Conejero.

 Forty-one delegates competed for the title, held by Jeanne Harn of the National Capital Region.
-At the conclusion of the final night of competition, Karla Paula Henry of Cebu was crowned Miss Philippines Earth in the eight edition of the environmentally-conscious beauty pageant.
+At the conclusion of the final night of competition, Karla Paula Henry of Cebu was crowned Miss Philippines Earth in the eighth edition of the environmentally-conscious beauty pageant.

 Marie Razel Eguia of Dipolog, won the Miss Air (2nd Runner-up) and competed in Miss Tourism Queen International 2009 in China.
 Marian Michelle Oblea of Obando became the Miss Water (3rd Runner-up).
-Maria Kristelle Lazaro of Candaba got the title of Miss Fire (4th Runner-up) and Teresa Pamela Ludovice won the Miss Eco Tourism (5th Runner-up).
+Maria Kristelle Lazaro of Candaba got the title of Miss Fire (4th Runner-up) and Venus Raj won the Miss Eco Tourism (5th Runner-up).

 Aside from Miss Philippines Earth 2008 title, The 1st Runner-up or Miss PAGCOR International Tourism Ambassadress which was won by Melanie Felix that night was awarded to her.